 Make sure your 3D parts of a flower model contains all of the important parts of a flower.
 In a wild rose, you’ll find these parts.

-What You Need to Make a Parts of a Flower Model
+What You Need to Do the Flower Model Project

 The goal of this biology challenge was to see if my kids could recreate a flower as closely as possible.
 We used everyday supplies, listed below: